 2020 is going to be exciting for the gaming industry.

 Recently, Microsoft announced that they would offer a pool of 50 games on their cloud gaming stream taking on the head to head competition with Google Stadia.
-They also announced, the third-party support on Sony PlayStation, DualShock 4 controllers and others will be provided.
+They also announced that third-party support on Sony PlayStation, DualShock 4 controllers and others will be provided.

 This news brings excitement and great anticipation around streamers across the globe.
 Microsoft xCloud has been a priority to make the online gaming industry boom.
 People will be able to enjoy top games like Devil May Cry, Tekken 7 etc.